bike advocacy, bicycle tour, bicycle safety

 Compiled by Riley Geary, from data of the National Center for Statistics and Analysis, a part of

 the NHTSA.
-They now have a state-by state summary of traffic safety stats for 1996
+They now have a state-by state summary of traffic safety statistics

 [Note the meaning of these numbers generated a lively discussion on several list servers!]